tinue/apa102-pi/README.md

                       breaks compatibility with the previous version, hence the minor upgrade in the version number.
 - 2.4.0 (2020-05-28): SPI: Switch from the deprecated Adafruit_GPIO to the Adafruit CircuitPython libraries;
                       Re-test with Raspberry Pi OS 2020-05-27.
+- 2.4.1 (2020-08-31): Remove global brightness parameter from the constructor; Re-test with Raspberry Pi OS 2020-08-20 (kernel 5.7) and latest Adafruit libraries.